 Note: to be able to execute the scripts, TCL/TK needs to be installed on your system.

-In order to connect the host PC to the openMSP430 serial debug interface, a serial cable is required.
+In order to connect the host PC to the openMSP430 serial debug interface, a UART or I2C serial cable/adapter is required.

 Typically, the following solutions will suit any kind of development board: